rodja/cross-copy/README.md

  * send address to someone who is asking for it on the phone (alternatives: send email, spell it)
  * ...

+## Service API

+The web-client uses the hostname http://www.cross-copy.net

+waiting for data to appear "on the given phrase" (long polling)
+    GET   /api/<secret code>

+send data in body to all waiting clients
+    PUT   /api/<secret code>

+store a file temporary on the server at the given uri
+    POST  /api/<secret code>/<filename.extension>

+watch number of listeners for changes (long polling)
+    GET   /api/<secret code>?watch=listeners&count=<known num of listeners>

 ## License

 Copyright (c) Rodja Trappe